unaihuete-org/Tecnun-IoT-2023/README.md

 In the IoT Central app, go to **Dashboards** and create your own dashboard showing the information collected from your IoT device (smartphone).

-    >Note: it is easier to start choosing "Start with Devices option"
+>Note: it is easier to start choosing **Start with Devices option**

 ![image](https://user-images.githubusercontent.com/64772417/215868037-d70057ee-4c08-4e97-a44b-aa9c72733a7e.png)

-    >Note: the dashboard will have to shown to the teacher by the end of the lab.
+>Note: the dashboard will have to be shown to the teacher by the end of the lab.

 ## Data Explorer (NOT GUIDED EXERCISE)